intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/install_sgx_driver.md

 2. Check if SGX feature is correctly enabled on BIOS.
 Please ensure enough memory and Reserved Memory Range Registers (PRMRR) are configured for SGX.
 3. Recommended OS (Operating System): Ubuntu 18.04/20.04, CentOS 8, Redhat 8.

 Note that SGX driver has been merged to Linux Kernel from 5.11+.
 After enabling SGX feature during kernel building, SGX driver will be automatically enabled.
-So, we recommend our customers to upgrade their kernel to 5.14+ with SGX enabled.
-See [Building Linux Kernel from Source with SGX Enabled](##building-linux-kernel-from-source-with-sgx-enabled).
+So, we recommend our customers upgrade their kernel to 5.14+ with SGX enabled.
+See [Building Linux Kernel from Source with SGX Enabled](#building-linux-kernel-from-source-with-sgx-enabled).

 If your data center cannot upgrade OS or kernel, then you can [Install SGX Driver through the Installation Package](#install-sgx-driver-through-the-installation-package)